tpoisot/ms_abc_networks/ms/ms.md

 ---

-The extant structure and distribution of biodiversity is the outcome of macro-evolutionnary processes, and the modelling of these processes stimulated a large variety of approaches [@maruvka_mfm; @nee_bmm].
+The extant structure and distribution of biodiversity is the outcome of macro-evolutionnary processes, and the modeling of these processes stimulated a large variety of approaches [@maruvka_mfm; @nee_bmm].
 At their core, these approaches are birth-death processes, in that they model the rate of speciation and extinction to generate a prediction about both the temporal dynamics of